Ridlsan/iqtoolkit/docs/blog/building-part-05.md

-Thatís better.
-Now I feel like Iím really headed somewhere!
+That‚Äôs better.
+Now I feel like I‚Äôm really headed somewhere!

 The next step is to take a stick of dynamite and blow up the QueryTranslator.
 No more monolithic expression tree to string translator.
 What I need are individual pieces that handle separate tasks;  one to bind the expression tree by figuring out what methods like Queryable.Select mean and another to convert the resulting tree into SQL text.
-Hopefully, by concocting this LINQ/SQL hybrid tree Iíll be able to figure out the member access mess.
+Hopefully, by concocting this LINQ/SQL hybrid tree I‚Äôll be able to figure out the member access mess.

-Hereís the code for the new QueryBinder class.
+Here‚Äôs the code for the new QueryBinder class.